 APPROVAL & MEMBERSHIP

-For more information, please contact us by webform, telephone, or email.
+Again, for more information, please contact us by webform, telephone, or email.
 Click here!

 P.S.
-If you are a woman who is interested in singing barbershop harmony, we invite you to contact one or both local choruses of our sisters-in-song, the Sweet Adelines: Honolulu Blend Show Chorus and Na Leo Lani.
+If you are a woman who is interested in singing barbershop harmony, we invite you to contact one or both local choruses of our sisters-in-song, the Sweet Adelines: Honolulu Blend and Na Leo Lani.